buckeye17/buckeye17.github.io/_posts/2020-01-05-Sleep-Dashboard.md

 ---
-title: "Dashboard: Visualizing My Sleep Data"
+title: "Full Stack Dash Web App"
 date: 2020-01-05
 tags: [dashboard, web development]
 header:
     image: "/images/garmin-scraping/garmin-banner.jpg"
-excerpt: "The goal of this project was to deploy a dashboard which visualizes all of my sleep data from my smartwatches."
+excerpt: "The goal of this project was to deploy a dashboard which visualizes my sleep data from my smartwatches.
+It also needed to automatically get new data from Garmin's website."
 ---

 ## Environment